apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Serviceable indicates whether a replica with this role can provide services.
+<p>Specifies if a replica assuming this role can provide services.
-Cannot be updated.</p>
+This field is immutable once set.</p>
 </td>
 </tr>
 <tr>